Lance1o7/interception-caps2esc-hjkl-arrow/README.md

 and

-**[Has no dependency on Xorg](https://unix.stackexchange.com/questions/414926/bind-capshjkl-to-arrow-keys-caps-to-esc)** so that it works in tty mode
+**[Has no dependency on Xorg and keyboard layout](https://unix.stackexchange.com/questions/414926/bind-capshjkl-to-arrow-keys-caps-to-esc)** so that it works in tty mode

 ## Installation